 - Measure #226: Preventive Care and Screening: Tobacco Use: Screening and Cessation Intervention

 - *Measure #407: Appropriate Treatment of Methicillin Sensitive Staphylococcus aureus (MSSA) Bacteremia

 - Measure #474: Zoster (Shingles) Vaccination

 *Indicates high-priority measures

-For more details, refer to the list of recommended measures here or the explore quality-measures tool.
+For more details, please use the CMS QPP explore quality-measures tool.

 Clinical Practice Improvement Activities

 As a part of the MIPS, CMS will also measure the use and reporting of clinical practice improvement activities, which is a new quality measurement category.
 Improvement activities are activities (such as expanded practice access) or programs (such as antibiotic stewardship) that may improve clinical practice or care delivery and that will likely result in improved outcomes.